MIDIfactory/NGS_HCV/README.md

 *3. Third situation:*

-The input consists of two reads derived from a paired-end NGS in which both forward and reverse reads must be processed, without merging.
-In this case, in addition to the -R argument user must specify -rf and -rrv arguments, indicating respectively the name of the file containing forward and reverse reads sequences.
+The input consists of two reads derived from a paired-end NGS in which both forward and reverse reads have to be processed, without merging.
+In this case, in addition to the -R argument user must specifiy -rf and -rrv arguments, indicating respectively the name of the file containing forward and reverse reads sequences.
 Also, user must specify the -p argument to avoid merging.

 - `-rf name_file_reads_forward-rrv name_file_reads_reversed`